MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-incorrect-cust-domain.md

 #### Resolution

 Enter the correct custom domain and sign in to Salesforce CRM again.
-For example, in the following image, `correct.my.salesforce.com`, is the host and `/login` represents the path to a custom login page.
+For example, in the following image, `correct.my.salesforce.com`, is the host and `/login` represents the path to a custom sign-in page.

 :::image type="content" source="media/tsg-cust-domain.png" alt-text="Screenshot showing correct custom domain in Salesforce.":::